-Italy’s prime minister, Matteo Renzi, won his Senate’s backing for labor reforms early on Thursday, clearing the first parliamentary hurdle in a months long process to liberalize the country’s morose jobs market.
+Italian prime minister Matteo Renzi has won the support of the Senate for labor reforms, clearing the first parliamentary hurdle in a months-long process to liberalize the country’s morose jobs market.

-Renzi had called the vote in order to cut shot the debate over reforms his labor minister, Giuliano Poletti, said would “reduce precariousness for workers and give certainty to business” by abolishing strict labor laws as well as temporary work contracts that the left-wing government believes are often abused.
+Renzi’s labor minister, Giuliano Poletti, said the reforms would “reduce precariousness for workers and give certainty to business” by abolishing strict labor laws as well as temporary work contracts that the center-left government believes are too often abused.

 Many professions, such as lawyers, notaries, pharmacists and taxi drivers, are also notoriously difficult for newcomers to enter, making it even harder for youngsters to start a career.